221114-Java-React/Ryan-Sullivan-P1/README.md

-# Employee Reimbursement System
+# Employee Reimbursement System Backend

 ## Description

 <hr/>

 The employee reimbursement system allows employees to submit tickets for business expenses.
 These tickets can then be approved or rejected by financial managers registered with the system.
-This project is the backend for such a system.
+This project is the backend for the system.

 The application exposes a RESTFUL API that allows employees, financial managers, and administrators to interact with the system via http requests and responses.

-The application is developed in Java with the Javalin web framework.
+The application was developed in Java with the Javalin web framework.
 The application connects to a PostgreSQL database via the Java Database Connection API.
 This database primarily stores users and tickets along with a few other tables that aid in the function of the application.

 ## Primary Tech Stack